RookieOven/rookieoven/_posts/2016-07-18-working-on-the-go.md

   - Travel
   - Work
 ---
 Everyone at some point has to travel for work or work while traveling.
-This can be a wonderful, all-paid for, no hassle experience _OR_, the more common experience, a difficult, pain, but a necessity or convenience.
+This can be a wonderful, all-paid for, no hassle experience _OR_, the more common experience, a difficult and painful experience, but a necessity or convenience.
 For me it was the latter and though I pride myself of being a multitasking queen, I have no reign over the UK train system and thus had a terrible time trying to get anything done.
 So by learning from my mistakes, here are six gems of wisdom about what not to do while working on the go!

 ##Working on the Go - Why it's a must for me: